Lorenzo Shaikewitz

 Graduate Student, MIT AeroAstro

-I am an incoming graduate student at MIT AeroAstro advised by Prof. Luca Carlone.
-Though my PhD is just beginning, I'm broadly interested in bridging the gap between navigation and interaction, enabling robots to work in human spaces.
+I am a graduate student at MIT AeroAstro advised by Prof. Luca Carlone.
+I'm broadly interested in bridging the gap between navigation and interaction, enabling robots to work in human spaces.

 Interactive Piano Playing Robot // March 2023